Written by Ian Peter

 In this closing segment, we are going to look at the future of the Internet, but through the eyes of what we have learnt about its past.

 Now predicting the future is a dangerous thing to do!
 As we have seen, the history of the Internet is filled with the wrecks of prophets who thought they knew what would happen.
 But we are armed with a lot more information.
 By knowing the past, we can more happily predict the future.
 So, with a bit of risk, here goes.

-The other thing which will grow through ENUM and related developments is what they call voice over ip - or internet phones.
+The other thing which will grow is what they call voice over ip - or internet phones.
 Already we are seeing these being adopted both by large corporations in internal networks and by hobbyists in networks such as SKYPE - this isn't going to go away either, because at this point of time it offers very significant savings as compared with old fashioned telephony costs.
 It will take a while because telecommunications companies aren't exactly nimble, but one day the convergence of Internet and telephone futures will arrive.